 - We estimated a fixed data center cost per rack, prorated by the percentage of the rack the solutions used.
-The older HP ProLiant DL385 solutions each require 2u for each of the 35 servers and 3u for each of the 18 storage arrays plus an additional 1u for a KVM, for a total of 125u, filling 1u less than three total racks; By contrast, each of the five Dell PowerEdge M610 solution storage arrays requires 3u and the single blade server enclosure uses 10u for a total of 25u, filling just over 1/2 rack, just 1/5th of the rack space of the older solution.
-We allocate storage costs to these solutions based on the percentage of the storage used by the solution.
-As we describe earlier in the report, we assign 75 percent of the acquisition and ongoing costs of the Dell EqualLogic PS5000XV storage arrays to this solution.
-For the legacy solution, we use 35 of the available 36 server connections from the 18 storage arrays so we include costs related to 17 1⁄2 arrays.
-We include costs for the 5/16th of the enclosure that the Dell PowerEdge M610 servers use. - We estimated an annual per-server cost for data center ports of \$129 based on PT experience. - We included costs for Dell PowerConnect 6248, 48 GbE Ports, and managed switches for the Dell PowerEdge M610 solution.
+The older HP ProLiant DL385 solutions each require 2u for each of the 35 servers and 3u for each of the 18 storage arrays plus an additional 1u for a KVM, for a total of 125u, filling 1u less than three total racks; By contrast, each of the 5 Dell M610 solution storage arrays requires 3u and the single blade server enclosure uses 10u for a total of 25u, filling just over 1⁄2 rack, just 1/5th of the rack space of the older solution. - We estimated an annual per-server cost for data center ports of \$129 based on PT experience. - We included costs for Dell PowerConnect 6248, 48 GbE Ports, and managed switches for the Dell PowerEdge M610 solution.